Gaming art books from $18: Cuphead, Atari, FF VIII, more - 9to5Toys

-We are now tracking some solid price drops on series of gaming art books at Amazon.
+We are now tracking some solid price drops on series of gaming art books at Amazon including Cuphead, Mario Odyssey, Spider-Man, The Game Console, many more .
 One standout here is the The Art of Cuphead hardcover book at $19.11 with free shipping for Prime members or in orders over $25.
 Originally $40, it usually sits in the $25 range and is now at a new Amazon all-time low.
 If there was only one game that deserved its art to be celebrated in hardcover book form, it might very well be this one.
 The 264-page art book is filled with the game’s gorgeous 1930s-style visuals, hand-drawn frame-by-frame animation, early concepts, production work, and early ideas that “went into the making of Cuphead’s characters, bosses, stages and more.”
 A perfect addition to your collection or game room, it carries a 4+ star rating from over 1,200 Amazon customers.
 Not a Cuphead fan?
 No worries, there are plenty more of these hardcover books on sale below.

+(Update 3/4 1:55 p.m.): We have now updated all of our deals on gaming art books with new Amazon all-time lows including The Art of Super Mario Odyssey and more down below. you’ll also notice some of the deals have dropped even more on certain titles.

 You’ll find even more notable gaming art book deals below.
 While some of the price drops appear to be slight, keep in mind that many of these books started at $40 and have been slowly sneaking down in price for quite a while.
 Everything below is the hardcover version and at the lowest price we can find.